-- To close the gap between FP commitments and available financial support, donors and the government should invest in the most cost-effective method mix to address the changing needs of men, women and couples over their reproductive lives. - Address gender-related norms that may negatively impact FP decision-making, by empowering women and couples to talk openly about their reproductive intentions and consider vasectomy as a desirable way to ensure the family's health and well-being. - Include vasectomy in sexual and reproductive health education for youth, particularly for young men, to begin early sensitization on vasectomy as a viable form of limiting births in the future. - Create "male-friendly" reproductive health services.
-For example, train agricultural extension workers to counsel men about their FP options.
+- To close the gap between FP commitments and available financial support, donors and the government should invest in the most cost-effective method mix to address the changing needs of men, women, and couples over their reproductive lives. - Address gender-related norms that may negatively impact FP decision-making, by empowering women and couples to talk openly about their reproductive intentions and consider vasectomy as a desirable way to ensure the family's health and well-being. - Include vasectomy in sexual and reproductive health education for youth, particularly for young men, to begin early sensitization on vasectomy as a viable form of limiting births in the future.
+Explore use of social media to engage young people in obtaining information. - Create "male-friendly" reproductive health services, For example, train male health workers to counsel men about their FP options.